katy-atch/zitec-usa/README.md

 Then run `nvm use` - you should see some output, either confirming that Node 22 is being used, or prompting you to install it.

-#### Running locally
+### Running locally
-Once you have verified you are using Node 22 for this project, run `npm i` to install all dependencies in the `package.json`, then `npm run dev` to start a local vite server.
-You should see your site running at `http://localhost:5173/` in the browser.
+Once you have verified you are using Node 22 for this project, run:
+- `npm i` to install all dependencies in the `package.json`
+-  `npm run dev` to start a local vite server.

+You should see your local development site running at http://localhost:5173/ in the browser.

-#### Commiting changes
+### Commiting changes
 This project uses `husky` to ensure linting as a `pre-commit` hook.
 You may need to install `husky` for this to work.

-Be sure to install the recommended VSCode extensions listed above so that your code will be formatted on save in accordance with the lint rules.
+Be sure to install the recommended VSCode extensions listed above, so that your code will be formatted on save in accordance with the lint rules.